uharston/shred/README.md

 # shred
-An application that connects skater to local skate spots
+An application that connects skaters to local skate spots